shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 ##Creating an account with Docker Hub

       Docker Hub is like GitHub for images.
-It is a public registry on which both public and private images could be hosted, shared and collaborated with others.
-It has integration with GitHub, Bitbukcket and could trigger automated build.Information about docker system can be gathered by using following command:
+It is a public registry on which both public and private images can be hosted, shared and collaborated with others.
+It has integration with GitHub, Bitbukcket and can trigger automated build.Information about docker system can be gathered by using following command:

      $ docker info